DahunHan/Financial-LLM-Optimization/README.md

 # Run the data preprocessing script
 python preprocess_data.py

-# Run the training script
+# 2. Run a training script (choose one)
+python train_qlora_4bit.py
+# OR
-python train_model.py
+python train_lora_8bit.py
 ```
 <br>

 ## 6. Hardware Constraints & Setup Notes
 This research is conducted on a system with an NVIDIA RTX 3080 GPU with 10GB of VRAM.
-This hardware imposes significant constraints on the scale of model training and necessitates the use of memory-efficient techniques.
+This hardware imposes significant constraints that directly inform the methodological choices of this study.

-VRAM Analysis for Llama-2-7B
+VRAM Analysis for Llama-2-7B (Experimental Results)
-Full Fine-Tuning (16-bit): Impossible.
+Full Fine-Tuning (16-bit): Theoretically Impossible.
 A 7-billion parameter model requires approximately 14GB of VRAM (7B parameters * 2 bytes/parameter) just to load the model weights, before accounting for optimizer states and gradients.
 This exceeds the available 10GB.

-Standard LoRA (16-bit): Impossible.
-While LoRA reduces the number of trainable parameters, the full 16-bit base model must still be loaded into VRAM, which requires ~14GB.

-8-bit LoRA Fine-Tuning: Experimentally Confirmed as Impossible.
-An attempt to fine-tune the 7B model with 8-bit quantization resulted in a CUDA out of memory error.
-The ~7GB required to load the model weights, combined with the overhead for gradients and optimizer states, exceeds the 10GB VRAM limit during the initial training steps.
+8-bit LoRA Fine-Tuning: Possible, but with a critical optimization.
+A standard 8-bit LoRA attempt initially failed with a CUDA out of memory error.
+However, by enabling Gradient Checkpointing, which trades a small amount of computation time for significant memory savings, the 8-bit fine-tuning was experimentally confirmed as possible on the 10GB GPU.
+This method is viable but noticeably slower than 4-bit QLoRA.

-4-bit QLoRA Fine-Tuning: Experimentally Confirmed as Possible.
+4-bit QLoRA Fine-Tuning: Experimentally Confirmed as the Most Efficient Method.
 By quantizing the base model's weights to 4-bit precision, the memory requirement for the base model is reduced to approximately 3.5GB.
-This provides sufficient headroom within the 10GB VRAM to accommodate the LoRA adapters and other training overhead, allowing for stable fine-tuning.
+This provides sufficient headroom for a stable and significantly faster fine-tuning process compared to the 8-bit alternative.

-Due to these experimentally verified hardware limitations, 4-bit QLoRA is the foundational fine-tuning method used for all experiments in this project.
+Due to these experimentally verified trade-offs, 4-bit QLoRA is the foundational and recommended fine-tuning method for this project, offering the best balance of speed and resource efficiency on the given hardware.